The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

-First, we have considered 60 experimental GT decays of 43 nuclei belonging to the region of $0f1p$ shell \cite{ensdf}, involving only yrast states, and compared the matrix elements extracted from the data with our calculated values.
-We have reported them in a correlation plot in Fig. \ref{corrplot}, where the theoretical nuclear matrix elements are obtained employing SM GT decay operators (a)-(d), together with the root mean square deviation $\sigma$:
+First, we have considered 60 experimental GT decays of 43 nuclei belonging to the region of the $0f1p$ shell \cite{ensdf}, involving only yrast states, and compared the matrix elements extracted from the data with our calculated values.
+We report them in a correlation plot in Fig. \ref{corrplot}, where the theoretical nuclear matrix elements are obtained employing SM decay operators (a)–(d), together with the root-mean-square deviation $\sigma$:

-$x_i$ being the experimental GT nuclear matrix element, $\hat{x}_i$ the corresponding calculated value, and $n=60$ the total number of data we have considered (see the table reported in the Supplemental Material \cite{supplemental2023}).
+$x_i$ being the experimental GT nuclear matrix element, $\hat{x}_i$ the corresponding calculated value, and $n=60$ the total number of data we have considered (see the table in the Supplemental Material \cite{supplemental2023}).
 This analysis is analogous to the one reported in Fig. 1 of Ref. \cite{Martinez-Pinedo96}, where the authors evidenced the need to introduce a quenching factor $q \approx 0.74$ of the axial coupling constant $g_A$ to reproduce at best GT data of nuclei in the $0f1p$ region with SM eigenfunctions obtained by diagonalizing the KB3 SM Hamiltonian \cite{Poves81}.

-From the inspection of Fig. \ref{corrplot}, the best overall reproduction of the data is obtained by carrying out calculations with the effective operator (d), and the values of $\sigma$ obtained with the operators (b)-(c) evidence that for the $0f1p$ shell the improvements we obtain with respect to the results with the bare operator (a) can be equally addressed to the renormalization of the GT operator by way of the ChPT expansion of ${\mathbf J_A}$, as well as to the derivation of SM effective operators which account for the configurations outside the model space (see Sec. \ref{effopsec}).
+From the inspection of Fig. \ref{corrplot}, the best overall reproduction of the data is obtained by carrying out calculations with the effective operator (d), and the values of $\sigma$ obtained with the operators (b) and (c) show that for the $0f1p$ shell the improvements we obtain with respect to the results with the bare operator (a) can be equally ascribed to the renormalization of the GT operator by way of the ChPT expansion of ${\mathbf J_A}$, as well as to the derivation of SM effective operators which account for the configurations outside the model space (see Sec. \ref{effopsec}).

 Another quantity that is indirectly related to the GT decay operator, and that is worth studying, is the GT strength distribution: